Life in the ’80s was Trippy!

 I used to record my favourite songs from the radio onto Tape cassette, to later enjoy at my leisure.
-But recording a song from the radio in the 1980’s meant: 1.
+But recording a song on the radio in the 1980s meant: 1.
 Having a tape ready to record in the deck 2.
 Listening to the radio station until your song was played 3.
-Holding your fingers over the RECORD/PLAY buttons near the end of each song -because the next song could be yours.
+Holding your fingers over the RECORD/PLAY buttons near the end of each song, -because the next song could be yours.
 And lastly, 4.
-Hoping the DJ doesn’t mess it all up by chatting over the beginning, or ending, of the song… It took a lot of patience.
+Hoping the DJ doesn’t mess it all up by chatting over the beginning, or ending… It took a lot of patience.

-I didn’t have a NES because we couldn’t afford one.
-But some of my friends did… or should I say, some kids in my class who I be-friended, once I realised they had a NES, did!
+I didn’t have an NES because we couldn’t afford one.
+But some of my friends did… or should I say, some kids in my class who I befriended, once I realised they had an NES!
 I remember playing Double Dragon at a friend’s house.
-No longer did I have to imagine my toy soldiers fighting; now a computer could do that for me.
+No longer did I have to imagine my toy soldiers fighting; now a computer could do all that for me.
 It’s a trend which continued for the rest of my life.

 10. Your Mum…

-It seems nowadays, people can say whatever they want.
+It seems nowadays, people can say whatever they like.
 And being the grumpy old cynic I am, I’m not a fan.
-But back in my day, one simple phrase could start something:
+Back in my day, one simple phrase could start something: